Central Nervous System Activation

 Primal Primer 21 (Fitness)

-Natural Selection – Over time, early hominids with more efficient nervous systems (better sensory processing, faster reflexes, & greater brain capacity) are more likely to survive and pass on genes, leading to gradual refinement of the CNS in response to environmental challenges.
+Natural Selection – Hominids with more efficient nervous systems (better sensory processing, faster reflexes, & greater brain capacity) were more likely to survive and pass genes.

-Brain Expansion – The human brain, particularly the Neocortex (responsible for complex thought and decision making), expanded significantly due to overload and performance demand.
-Larger and more neural dense brains helped early humans develop strategies for hunting and combat, enabling them to process sensory information (sounds, smells, sight) and respond more effectively to dangers and opportunities.
+Brain Expansion – The brain’s Neocortex (responsible for complex thought and decision making), expanded significantly due to progressive overload and performance demand.
+These more neural dense brains helped early humans develop strategies for hunting and combat, enabling them to process sensory information and respond more effectively to dangers.

-Improved Sensory Perception – Early humans needed sharp vision, keen hearing, and heightened smell to detect prey and predators.
-The CNS developed to process these inputs quickly, which is crucial in making split second decisions during hunts and confrontations.
+Sensory Perception – Sharp vision, keen hearing, and heightened smell to detect prey and predators was critical to survival.
+The central nervous system developed to process these inputs quickly, crucial in making split second decisions during hunts and confrontations.

-Fight & Flight Response – The CNS evolved mechanisms for dealing with immediate threats through the fight or flight response.
-When early humans encountered danger, the autonomic nervous system triggers a rush of adrenalin, speeding up heart rate and preparing muscles for action.
+Fight & Flight Response – The central nervous system evolved mechanisms for dealing with immediate threats through the fight or flight response.
+When early humans encountered danger, the autonomic nervous system triggers a rush of adrenalin, speeding up heart rate, respiration, eye dilation, ultimately preparing muscles for violence of action.

 Connect in with your movement and seek balance.
-The central nervous system (CNS) controls 5 senses along with movement.
+The central nervous system (C.N.S.) controls 5 senses along with movement.
 Can you stand on a single foot?
-Can you get off the floor without using your hands?
-Can you walk a balance beam?
-Are hand stands an option?
-What about a cartwheel?
-We don ‘t contend that ancient cave people were cartwheeling around the savanna in search of mushrooms, but abilities to coordinate The sapien body to move in however you want is an important instinct to keep sharp.
+Are you able to depart sitting on the floor without using hands?
+Can hand stand or cartwheel actions be option?
+More practically, are you protected from injury by safely catching yourself in a slip or stumble?
+We don’t contend that ancient cave people were cartwheeling around the savanna in search of mushrooms, but abilities to coordinate the body’s movement is an important instinct. to move however and whenever you want is an important instinct to keep sharp.

 ~Cave Implementation~